acmgit/coins/README.md

 Example:<br>
 /coins_mint silver 1<br>
 <br>
-Add's 5 Silvercoins to your server and in your inventory.
-After them you can spread in in your world.
+Add's 5 Silvercoins to your server and in removes 1 Silveringot from your inventory.
+After them you can spread the coins in in your world.

 ### /coins_melt \<type\> \<value\>

 Melts your \<value\>
 Melts your \<value\> amount of \<type\> coins in \<type\> Ingots.
 Valid types are copper, silver or gold.
 5 Coins melts down to 1 Ingot.
-You must have the Coins in your Inventory to melt down.
+You must have the Coins in your Inventory to melt down.<br>
 Example:<br>
 /coins_melt silver 5<br>
 <br>